mazanaqvi/HandyScripts/README.md

 - 🕒 **Save Time**: Automate repetitive tasks with ease.
 - 😄 **Have Fun**: Add some personality to your terminal sessions.
 - 🌍 **Universal Access**: Run your favorite scripts from anywhere.
-- 🧙‍♂️ **Feel Like a Wizard**: Because who doesn’t love a bit of terminal magic?
+- 🧙‍♂️ **Feel Like a Wizard**: Because who doesn't love a bit of terminal magic?

 ---